 The European Parliament recently adopted a Resolution setting out its position on the implementation of Directive 2011/7/EU on combating late payments in commercial transactions.
 The Late Payment Directive, which Member States had to implement into their national laws by March 2013, was put in place to protect businesses, particularly SMEs, from the challenges presented by late payment practices at a time when credit lines and bank loans had become noticeably less available following the financial crisis.
+The Resolution will now be forwarded to the Council of the EU, the Commission and Member States.

 The main provisions of the Directive include:

-The Directive covers all B2B commercial transactions, including those with sole traders providing that they are acting in the course of their independent economic or professional activity.
+The Directive covers all B2B commercial transactions, including those with sole traders, providing that they are acting in the course of their independent economic or professional activity.
 In cross border cases, where one party is based outside of the EU, EFTA and Switzerland, its application will depend on the choice of law in the commercial agreement.
 It does not apply to transactions with consumers.